ramhee98/MoodleUpdater/README.md

   - Compares `config.ini` with `config_template.ini` and highlights any differences to ensure proper configuration.
   - Retrieve and display detailed information about the current commit (time, author, summary).
   - Automatically checks and reports the branch name, current commit details, and updated commit details after pulling changes.
+  - After successfully pulling updates from the Git repository, the script automatically restarts itself.
+This ensures that the latest changes take effect immediately, eliminating the need for manual restarts.

+- **Progress and Memory Monitoring**:
+  - During a database dump, the script actively monitors the dump file progress and system memory usage in real-time.
+One monitoring thread checks if the dump file is increasing in size (and warns if progress stalls), while another thread tracks available and free memory.
+This dual monitoring ensures that any potential stalls or memory issues are detected early, helping to maintain system stability during the update process.

 - **Enhanced Logging**:
   - Configurable logging with options for console and file output.
   - Supports log rotation and adjustable logging levels for better debugging and monitoring.
+  - The script measures and logs the execution time for key operations—directory backup, database dump, and Git clone.
+It also records the total runtime and calculates the time saved through multithreading when multiple tasks run concurrently.
+These detailed statistics provide valuable insights into the performance and efficiency of the update process.

 ## Requirements